 New Zealand Peruvian Photos

 Admire the breathtaking, sweeping coat of our New Zealand Peruvian guinea pigs.
-Explore the incredible length, texture, and beautiful colours of this spectacular long-haired showstopper.

 While the New Zealand Peruvian shares the recessive long-hair gene (lI) with all Peruvians, the NZ variety has specific modified traits: